Bismarck (ND) Sales Tax

 Sales taxes are collected by the Department of Revenue.
 The taxes go to the General Fund, and it funds government expenses.
 Some parts of the sales tax fund state operations, such as K-12 education.
 The money can be used to fund other public services.
 The money collected from taxes is also used to pay the wages of jobs that are related to government agencies, such as police departments, libraries, museums, etc.

-What is a sales tax certificate?
+What is a sales tax license?

 A sales tax certificate is a document that allows a business to make sales-tax-free purchases of goods and services that it intends to reuse for business and to later sell and collect sales tax on.
 Some states allow buyers and businesses that engage in frequent transactions to create a blanket certificate.
 This is a simplified version of the sale certificate, and it is valid for a specified amount of time.